Human Assist Devices - Fluid Powered Ankle-Foot Orthosis (Test Bed 6)

 The goal of test bed 6 (TB6) is to drive the development of enabling fluid power technologies to:

-- Determine whether the energy/weight and power/weight advantages of fluid power continue to hold for very small systems operating in the low power range, with the added constraint that the system must be acceptable for use near the body.
+- Determining whether the energy/weight and power/weight advantages of fluid power continue to hold for very small systems operating in the low power range, with the added constraint that the system must be acceptable for use near the body.

 Test Bed’s Role in Support of the Strategic Plan